Beck Weathers: Mount Everest

 In May 1996, Weathers was one of eight clients being guided on Mount Everest by Rob Hall of Adventure Consultants.
 Weathers, who had recently had radial keratotomy surgery, soon discovered that he was blinded by the effects of high altitude.
 On May 10, the day of the summit assault, Hall, after being told Weathers could not see, wanted him to descend to Camp IV immediately.
 Weathers, however, believed his vision might improve when the sun came out, so Hall had advised him to wait on the Balcony (27,000 ft, on the 29,000 ft Everest) until Hall came back down to descend with him.

-Hall, while assisting another client to reach the summit, did not return, and later died further up on the mountain.
+Hall, while assisting another client to reach the summit, did not return, and later died farther up on the mountain.
 Weathers eventually began descending with guide Michael Groom, who was short-roping him.
 When the blizzard struck, Weathers and 10 other climbers became disoriented in the storm, and could not find Camp IV.
 By the time there was a break in the storm several hours later, Weathers had been so weakened that he and four others were left there so the others could summon help.
 Anatoli Boukreev, a guide on another expedition led by Scott Fischer, came and rescued several climbers, but during that time, Weathers had stood up and disappeared into the night.
 The next day, another client on Hall's team, Stuart Hutchison, and two Sherpas arrived to check on the status of Weathers and fellow client Yasuko Namba.
 Both climbers were found to be alive, but in an extreme state of stupor.
 Believing the climbers to be near death and unable make it off the mountain alive, Hutchison and the others left them and returned to Camp IV.